How to Cut Gutters and Downspouts: A Step-by-Step Guide

 1. Inaccurate Measurements

-• Always double-check your measurements before cutting.
+• Always verify your measurements multiple times before proceeding with any cuts.

 2. Improper Tools